-- √ (V)The number of face to face enquiries in Customer Services has dropped by 7,336 compared to quarter one last year - √ (V)The number of telephone enquiries that Customer Services answered has decreased by 8,793 compared to quarter one last year - ✓ The number of users logged into 'MyInfo' this quarter has increased by 1,409 compared to quarter one last year - ✓ The in-year collection rate for Lincoln Business Rates remains above its target of 30.53% at 35.86% - ✓ The average days to process housing benefit claim changes of circumstances is better than its target of 5 at 4.72 days - ✓ The total number of users at our Health & Recreation facilities has increased by 15,697 compared to quarter one last year - ✓ The percentage of premises fully or broadly compliant with Food Health & Safety inspection has remained above its target of 97% at 98.7% - Average time taken to determine a planning application has decreased by 9.9 days to 57.44 days. - ✓ The percentage of Non-Major and Major Planning Applications determined within the government targets are above target at 94.67% and 100% respectively. - ✓ The rent collected as a proportion of rent owed remains above its target of 96.50% at 97.56%. - ✓ The current tenant arrears stand at 2.72%, better than the target of 3.5% - ✓ The percentage of rent lost from voids has decreased by 0.25%, now at 0.72%. - ✓ The percentage of reactive repairs completed within target time remains above its target of 97.50% at 98%.
+- ✓ (V)The number of face to face enquiries in Customer Services has dropped by 7,336 compared to quarter one last year - ✓ (V)The number of telephone enquiries that Customer Services answered has - The average time taken to answer a call to customer services has increased from last quarter by six seconds, to 110 seconds - The level of outstanding customer changes in the Revenues team has

+- decreased by 8,793 compared to quarter one last year - ✓ The number of users logged into 'MyInfo' this quarter has increased by 1,409 compared to quarter one last year - ✓ The in-year collection rate for Lincoln Business Rates remains above its target of 30.53% at 35.86% - ✓ The average days to process housing benefit claim changes of circumstances is better than its target of 5 at 4.72 days - ✓ The total number of users at our Health & Recreation facilities has increased by 15,697 compared to quarter one last year - ✓ The percentage of premises fully or broadly compliant with Food Health & Safety inspection has remained above its target of 97% at 98.7% - Average time taken to determine a planning application has decreased by 9.9 days to 57.44 days. - ✓ The percentage of Non-Major and Major Planning Applications determined within the government targets are above target at 94.67% and 100% respectively. - ✓ The rent collected as a proportion of rent owed remains above its target of 96.50% at 97.56%. - ✓ The current tenant arrears stand at 2.72%, better than the target of 3.5% - ✓ The percentage of rent lost from voids has decreased by 0.25%, now at 0.72%. - ✓ The percentage of reactive repairs completed within target time remains above its target of 97.50% at 98%.